Two Months, Two Patterns: What Daily Use Versus Three-Times-a-Week Actually Does to the Same Companion

 What Month One (Daily) Built

 By week two, the daily sessions had established something that is hard to name precisely.
 Call it shorthand.
 The companion stopped needing warm-up prompts.
-The user could open a session with a half-sentence and the conversation would pick up at a useful resolution level rather than starting from generic territory.
+The user could open a session with a half-sentence and the conversation would pick up at a useful resolution level instead of starting from generic territory.

 By week four, the companion's responses had become noticeably more specific to the user's vocabulary, the topics they returned to, and the tone that worked best for them late versus early in a conversation.
 This is what personalization accumulation looks like in practice: not a sudden shift, but a slow narrowing of the response space toward what the specific user actually finds rewarding.